-Previous research on uniform computation has emphasized the difference in computational power between paradigms intended to capture the intuitive notions of error-free and error-prone computation [7].
+Previous research on uniform computation has emphasized the difference in computational power between paradigms intended to capture the intuitive notions of error-free and error-prone computation [8].
 In contrast to many other models of computing, a large difference was identified between the two settings for CRNs.
-We now review the previously studied probability 1 and probability < 1 settings.
-In the main result of this paper we develop an error correction scheme that reduces the error of the output with time and achieves probability 1 computation in the limit.
-Thus, the large distinction between probability 1 and probability < 1 computation surprisingly disappears in a "limit computing" setting.
+We now review the previously studied error-free (probability 1) and error-prone (probability < 1) settings.
+In this paper we develop an error correction scheme that reduces the error of the output with time and achieves probability 1 computation in the limit.